 Medications: Parkinson’s treatments can have multiple side effects and can impact an individual in different ways.
 Some medications may trigger hallucinations or nightmares, for example.
 Make sure your care recipient’s medical professional tells you about all the expected side effects of medications so you know what to expect.

 We invite you to explore All Care’s services to discover how respite care can result in a better quality of life for both your loved one and the family who cares for him or her.
-By allowing our professional Medford in home caregivers to assist with some of the more mundane elements of caregiving, it enables loved ones to spend more quality time together.
-Call on us at (541) 857-9195 or contact us online for specialized in-home senior care and let us create a plan of care that covers all of your loved one’s particular needs.
+By allowing our professional in home caregivers to assist with some of the more mundane elements of caregiving, it enables loved ones to spend more quality time together.
+Call on us at (541) 857-9195 or contact us online for specialized in-home senior care and or to learn more about our senior services Grants Pass area families trust.